News Story

 To address this problem, William E. Bentley, a University of Maryland bioengineering professor and director of the Robert E. Fischell Institute for Biomedical Devices, is working with a team of researchers to focus on engineering microbial consortia, wherein cell subpopulations are engineered to work together to carry out a desired function.
 This strategy – which others in the field have also explored – allows engineers to design specialized cells and divvy up the target workload among a group of cells.

 The tradeoff is that directing a cell consortium to carry out specific tasks requires engineers to somehow regulate how many of each cell subpopulation are present.
 Until now, there’s been little research focused on developing devices or systems to automatically regulate the compositions of cellular subpopulations within a consortium.
-Generally, studies of cell consortia have required engineers to use painstaking manual or expensive external controller systems to strike that balance.
+Generally, studies of cell consortia have required engineers to use painstaking manual techniques to strike that balance.

 Bentley and his team are focused on reengineering cells so that they’re able to coordinate their subpopulation densities autonomously.
 Their technique was highlighted in a Nature Communications paper published on Sept.
 11.